 Our visits can be used to enhance other work/topics in the classroom, from Spanish culture, language and history to Spanish literature.
 Our work can also enhance special events such as Spanish day, or cultural week.

-Assembly Talks and Demonstrations Feedback has shown that a visual experience is useful especially if the children have not seen flamenco before.
-Our demonstration includes castanets, manton (large shawl) and fans.
+Feedback has shown that a visual experience is useful especially if the children have not seen flamenco before.
+Therefore we can incorporate a short demonstration including castanets, manton (large shawl) or fans.
 We can either work with a guitarist or use specialist recorded music.
 In addition to dancing we introduce flamenco, talking briefly about it's history, influences (Indian dance), music and traditional flamenco costumes.

 Flamenco school clubs A popular after school activity.
 We run these on a weekly basis giving the pupils a chance to really grasp flamenco and then perform within the school.

-We are flexible and can adapt what we offer to suit the needs of your school.
+We are flexible and can adapt what we offer to suit your needs.
 To discuss your requirements please do not hesitate to get in touch.
 We look forward to hearing from you.